AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. _tu-sf-preconditions_and_postconditions-01:

-1. The corresponding expression for an inherited Pre'Class or Post'Class of an inherited subprogram S of a tagged type T shall not call a primitive function of type T.
+1. The corresponding expression for an inherited Pre'Class or Post'Class of an inherited subprogram S of a tagged type T shall not call a non-inherited primitive function of type T.

 .. _etu-preconditions_and_postconditions: